MeganNyhan/CI_PP5_SALT/README.md

 </details>
 <hr>

-    3."As a user of the site, I want to be able to View Court News Stories in a List."
+    3."As a user of the site, I would like to be able to view the products in their categories on the site easily."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Home section of blog post site| The user can scroll through the content uploaded by the site admin.
 The blog posts are shown in a list formate| The user can browse through the content on the site| Works as expected|